Logos and vehicles from new EV brands preparing to enter the Canadian market

 XNGP: Autonomous Driving That Works

 XPeng's XNGP (XPeng Navigation Guided Pilot) is their advanced driver-assistance system, and it's genuinely impressive.
-In China, XNGP handles city driving — not just highway cruising, but navigating intersections, traffic lights, construction zones, and pedestrian-heavy urban streets.
+In China, XNGP handles city driving — not just highway cruising, but working through intersections, traffic lights, construction zones, and pedestrian-heavy urban streets.

 The system uses a combination of cameras, LiDAR sensors, millimetre-wave radar, and ultrasonic sensors.
 The LiDAR advantage is significant for Canadian conditions: where camera-only systems can struggle with low winter sun angles, snow-obscured lane markings, and fog, LiDAR maintains spatial awareness regardless of lighting conditions.